Long Sequence Hopfield Memory: s for Sequence Storage

 \subsection{Exponential \DenseNet}

 We have shown the \DenseNet 's capacity can scale polynomially with network size.
 Can it scale exponentially?
 Consider the \DenseNet\ with exponential interaction function, $f(x) = e^{(N-1)(x - 1)}$, which we call the Exponential \DenseNet.
-This function reduces crosstalk dramatically: $f(m^{\mu}(\mathbf{S})) = 1$ when $m^{\mu}(\mathbf{S}) = 1$ and is otherwise sent to 0 exponentially fast.
+This function reduces crosstalk dramatically: $f(m^{\mu}(\mathbf{S})) = 1$ when $m^{\mu}(\mathbf{S}) = 1$ and is otherwise sent to zero exponentially fast.
 In Appendix \ref{app:eahn_capacity}, we show that under the abovementioned approximations one has the leading asymptotics

 In Figure \ref{fig:MAHN_capacity}, numerical simulations confirm this model scales significantly better than the Polynomial \DenseNet\ and enables one to store exponentially long sequences relative to network size.
-While the relative gap between single-transition and full-sequence capacities remains bounded for the Polynomial \DenseNet, where $P_{T}/P_{S} \sim d+1$, the gap for the Exponential \DenseNet\ diverges with network size.
+While the ratio between transition and sequence capacities remains bounded for the Polynomial \DenseNet, where $P_{T}/P_{S} \sim d+1$, the gap for the Exponential \DenseNet\ diverges with network size.

-However, we can see in Figure \ref{fig:MAHN_capacity} that the empirically measured capacity---particularly the sequence capacity---of the Exponential \DenseNet\ deviates substantially from the predictions of our approximate Gaussian theory.
+However, we can see in Figure \ref{fig:MAHN_capacity}A that the empirically measured capacity---particularly the sequence capacity---of the Exponential \DenseNet\ deviates substantially from the predictions of our approximate Gaussian theory.
 Due to computational constraints, our numerical simulations are limited to small network sizes (Appendix \ref{app:numerical_implementation}).
 Computing the excess kurtosis of the crosstalk distribution with a number of patterns comparable to the capacity predicted by the Gaussian theory reveals that, for the range of system sizes we can simulate, the distribution should deviate strongly from a Gaussian.
 In particular, if take $P \sim \beta^{N-1}/(\alpha N)$ for some constant factor $\alpha$, then the excess kurtosis increases with network size up to around $N \approx 56$ (Appendix \ref{app:eahn_capacity}).
 Increasing the size of an Exponential \DenseNet\ therefore has competing effects: for a fixed sequence length $P$, increasing network size $N$ decreases the crosstalk variance, which should reduce the bitflip probability, but also increases the excess kurtosis, which reflects a fattening of the crosstalk distribution tails that should increase the bitflip probability.
-This is illustrated in Figure \ref{fig:excess_kurtosis}.
+This is illustrated in Figure \ref{fig:MAHN_capacity}C.

 The competition between increasing $P$ and $N$ for the Exponential \DenseNet\ is easy to understand intuitively.
 For a fixed $N$, increasing $P$ means that the crosstalk is equal in distribution to the sum of an increasingly large number of i.i.d. random variables, and thus by the central limit theorem should become increasingly Gaussian.
 Conversely, for a fixed $P$, increasing $N$ means that each of the $P-1$ contributions to the crosstalk is equal in distribution to the \emph{product} of an increasing number of i.i.d. random variables---as $f\big( \frac{1}{N-1} \sum_{j=2}^{N} \xi_{j}^{\mu} \xi_{j}^{1} \big) = \prod_{j=2}^{N} \exp(\xi_{j}^{\mu} \xi_{j}^{1})$---and thus by the multiplicative central limit theorem each term should tend to a lognormal distribution.
 In this regime, then, the crosstalk is roughly a mixture of lognormals, which is decidedly non-Gaussian.
 In contrast, for a Polynomial \DenseNet, memorization is easy in the limit where $N$ tends to infinity for fixed $P$, as the crosstalk should tend almost surely to zero as each term $f\big( \frac{1}{N-1} \sum_{j=2}^{N} \xi_{j}^{\mu} \xi_{j}^{1} \big) \to 0$ almost surely.